-3H.
+3G.
 Language Requirement:

-Satisfaction of SBU's DEC Entry Skill 3/SBC LANG (at least one year (6 credits) of college level study of a foreign language) fulfills the foreign language requirement.
+New York State certification requires at least six credits of college level study of a foreign language.
+Satisfaction of SBU's DEC Entry Skill 3/SBC LANG fulfills the foreign language requirement.

-3I.
+3H.
 Professional Portfolio:

 The Professional Portfolio is presented and defended at the conclusion of student teaching.
 It includes several performance indicators of standards-based teaching competencies.